 The Academy for Advanced Placement Studies enables students to pursue college level studies while still in high school by offering an impressive selection of Advanced Placement (AP) courses.
-Our AP Academy schools are also supported by a three-year grant from the National Math and Science Initiative.
 Students who make qualifying scores on AP assessments are eligible for cash incentives.
 The Academy is designed for students who have a strong aptitude for the humanities and sciences.
-Our AP schools are Cross Creek High School, Lucy C Laney High School and Westside High School.